 Grampians Victoria Australia

-Climbing had been banned in certain areas of The Grampians by Parks Victoria.
+Parks Victoria had banned climbing in certain areas of The Grampians.
 Make sure you check out the climbing access rules and restrictions on the Parks Victoria website.

 Long Dong Taiwan